-The REC Pricing Model is a very complex model with many inputs and significant interactive effects between them.
-These prices should be viewed as preliminary in nature and could change significantly asduring the proceeding to approve this Plan update process continues.
+• The REC Pricing Model is a very complex model with many inputs and significant interactive effects between them.
+These prices should be viewed as preliminary in nature and could change significantly during the proceeding to approve this Plan.five-year historical, seasonally-weighted averaged purchased electricity charges for systems modeled on the 10 kW system size.356

-Examples of inputs that were not updated include financing structure (e.g., debt ratios and project financing interest rates), internal rates of return, and 0&M costs.
-These inputs are all listed in detail in Appendices D and E. Furthermore, pending federal legislation may significantly changerevamp the structure of the Investment Tax Credit which would have a significant impact on the REC Pricing model.
-The Agency is interested in stakeholder feedback on the model and its inputs, and the Agency expects that through comments on this draft 2022 Long-Term Plan, many of those inputs may be updated prior to filing the 2022 Long-Term Plan for Commission approval.
+Examples of inputs that were not updated include financing structure (e.g., debt ratios and project financing interest rates), internal rates of return, and O&M costs.
+These inputs are all listed in detail in Appendices D and E. Furthermore, pending federal legislation may revamp the structure of the Investment Tax Credit which would have a significant impact on the REC Pricing model.